AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 spectral lines of radiation from outer space from the current

-laboratory measured positions of these lines could indicate
+laboratory measured positions of these lines, could indicate

-constant variability, and The current spectrometric results do not show
+variability of a constant.
+The current spectrometric results do not show

-the variability of the fine structure constant, see
+the variability of the fine structure constant, see Appendix A

 Origin of